Cellular SIMs Provide Critical Backup Connectivity for IoT Devices

-Once you confirm your SIM failover, you plug your ethernet cable back to WAN port and see if the device fails back to original WAN connection.
+Once you confirm your SIM failover, you plug your ethernet cable back to the WAN port and see if the device fails back to the original WAN connection.

-This scenario can be applied to many real life scenario like smart home solution that cannot suffer a downtime, a factory monitoring device, surveillance cameras, security authentication devices, payment devices, etc.
+This scenario can be applied to many real-life scenarios like smart home solutions that cannot suffer downtime, a factory monitoring device, surveillance cameras, security authentication devices, payment devices, etc.

-If you have a logic on cloud like AWS, Google, or Azure, you can configure SORACOM Beam, our protocol conversion service or SORACOM funnel, a cloud adapter service in a given SIM group to keep your data upload to cloud also intact.
-There is a basic fee to keep both service active, but you can make it Enabled/Disabled by utilizing our group API.
+If you have logic on a cloud like AWS, Google, or Azure, you can configure SORACOM Beam, our protocol conversion service or SORACOM funnel, a cloud adapter service in a given SIM group to keep your data upload to the cloud also intact.
+There is a basic fee to keep both services active, but you can make it Enabled/Disabled by utilizing our group API.